 - Do not overwater, a spray bottle to spray under the succulents and directly onto the Sphagnum Moss works well.

-- Fertilise every fortnight with Scotts Osmocote Pour + Feed Cacti & Succulents
+- Fertilise every fortnight with Scotts Osmocote Pour+Feed for Cacti & Succulents

-- cms of tree height onto the Sphagnum Moss.
-It is easiest to remove a couble of baubles to access the sphagnum moss and then pop them back in place.
+- Pour one capful of Pour+Feed for every cm of tree height onto the Sphagnum Moss.
+It is easiest to remove a couple of baubles to access the sphagnum moss and then pop them back in place.
 This leaves the succulents undisturbed.

-- Your tree will thrive in a bright sunny spot
+- Your tree will thrive best in a bright sunny spot

 If you knock off any delicate leaves while making your tree do not discard them.
 Propagate them to grow more succulents.